 June 28th, 2016

-The days in June were bringing tiny pop-up storms in seemingly random places at random times.
-But nights were clear, so we set out from Bimini back to Florida across the Gulf Stream in the late evening.
-Our target was the Palm Beach inlet by sunrise.
+The days of June were wrought with brief unpredictable pop-up storms that thwarted our attempts to return to Florida.
+The nights, however were calm and clear so we decided to set sail from Bimini across the Gulf Stream in the late evening, hoping to reach the Palm Beach inlet by sunrise.

 We were able to see the lights of the Florida Coast many hours before sunrise.
-In the dead of night, you can see Miami and Lauderdale, all the way to Palm Beach.
-First as a glow, and eventually full points of light breaking over the horizon.
+In the dead of night, you can see Miami and Lauderdale all the way to Palm Beach.
+First as a glow, then eventually, as full points of light breaking over the horizon.
 As we had hoped, the night was both surreal and uneventful.
 Around 3 am we slipped into the inlet and sunk our anchor into US sand for the first time in 4 months.

 We hauled out at Indiantown Marina.
 After a few days of cleaning, packing, and preparing Robin for dry storage, we returned to Arkansas to wait out the summer.